jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 Even if we have no training;
 even if we have never seen a guitar in our lives.
 The guitar shows us how right away.
-All that is needed is the will to create something beautiful, and an ear to listen.
+All we need is the will to create something beautiful, and an ear to listen.

 ## Why improvise